 Entergy Corp.
-(ETR) has ruled out a cyberattack as a cause of the blackout that interrupted the Super Bowl.
+(ETR:US) has ruled out a cyberattack as a cause of the blackout that interrupted the Super Bowl.

 “After a thorough and extensive review of our equipment and operating systems, Entergy has ruled out the possibility of the power outage being caused by a cyber event,” Michael Burns, a spokesman for New Orleans-based Entergy, said today in a telephone interview.

 There was no Internet or remote computer access to the piece of equipment inside the stadium that sensed an abnormality in the electrical system and partially cut power to the Superdome, Burns said.
 The nine workers who were monitoring the so-called electrical switchgear equipment found no evidence of either a cyber or physical attack, Burns said.

 Entergy, the Louisiana Stadium and Exposition District and SMG, the New Orleans Superdome manager, will hire an independent third-party expert to probe the cause of the power failure, the companies and district said today in a joint statement.

 About half of the lights at the facility, which held 71,024 fans for the last NFL game of the season, went dark early in the third quarter of what is historically the most-watched television program in the U.S. every year.
 The failure halted play for 34 minutes.

 The Federal Bureau of Investigation had “no intelligence to indicate the power outage was the result of a cyberattack or a threat of terrorism of any kind,” Mary Beth Romig, a spokeswoman for the FBI’s New Orleans Division, said in an e- mail statement.